 Enzyme replacement therapy is available for most people with types 1 and 3 Gaucher disease.
 Given intravenously every two weeks, this therapy decreases liver and spleen size, reduces skeletal abnormalities, and reverses other symptoms of the disorder.
-The U.S. Food and Drug Administration has approved taliglucerase alfa for long-term enzyme replacement in people with type 1 Gaucher disease.
-Bone marrow transplantation (a procedure to replace damaged or destroyed blood-forming cells) can reverse the non-neurological effects of type 1 Gaucher disease, but the procedure carries a high risk and is rarely performed.
-Surgery to remove the spleen may be required on rare occasions, and blood transfusions may benefit some anemic individuals.
+The U.S. Food and Drug Administration has approved eligustat tartrate for Gaucher treatment, which works by administering small molecules that reduce the action of the enzyme that catalyzes glucose to ceramide.
+Surgery to remove the whole or part of the spleen may be required on rare occasions, and blood transfusions may benefit some anemic individuals.
 Other individuals may require joint replacement surgery to improve mobility and quality of life.
 There is no effective treatment for severe brain damage that may occur in persons with types 2 and 3 Gaucher disease.

 National Gaucher Foundation, Inc.

 5410 Edson Lane, Suite 220

 Children's Gaucher Research Fund

 Danbury, CT 06810

 Tel: 800-90-NTSAD (906-8723)